HwWobbe/WipHww/README.md

   - expand access via #tags
   - https://github.com/google-research/text-to-text-transfer-transformer#released-model-checkpoints
     - via HuggingFace
-  - find the Medium repoi that was referenced
+  - find the Medium repo that was referenced
+    - is the a recentPosts I can review for favorite Authors?

 ### 2024-07:
 - prepare for JrH talks re: